-Out of the blue, we are in a crash.
+Out of the blue, you are in a car accident.

-Car accidents are always out of the blue and we often feel blindsided in more than one way.
-We are going to try and guide you through the process so your not all alone.
+Car accidents are always unexpected and we often feel blindsided in more than one way.
+This article will guide you through the process so you're not all alone.

 Different treatments may include soft tissue therapy, spinal manipulation/mobilization, active rehabilitation, nerve-desensitizing techniques, pain education, and cognitive-behavioral therapy/mindfulness strategies.
-If a concussion is suspected you’ll undergo a cognitive rest protocol similar to that of sport-related concussions.
-This is typically two days full cognitive rest, followed by a graded return to activities as tolerated by symptoms.
+If a concussion is suspected, you’ll undergo a cognitive rest protocol similar to that of sport-related concussions.
+This typically includes two days of full cognitive rest, followed by a graded return to activities as tolerated by symptoms.

 Click on each of the above therapies for a link to more information regarding its safety and effectiveness.

 If you have further questions check out this resource from the BC chiropractic association.

 Take care out there, and make sure that if things go sideways, you keep your chiropractor in the loop.

 About the author

 Author Dr. Spencer Devenney is a Chilliwack Chiropractor, who graduated in 2009 from the Canadian Memorial Chiropractic College (CMCC) He has a clinical interest in all things mechanical.
 His motto is "if it hurts to move it, bring it to your chiropractor first."